Seapunk: History

 Originally, seapunk started as a trend and an Internet meme on Tumblr in 2011.
-The term "seapunk" was coined by DJ Lil Internet in 2011, when he humorously wrote in a tweet on Twitter saying, "Seapunk leather jacket with barnacles where the studs used to be."
+The term "seapunk" was coined by DJ Lil Internet in 2011, in a humorous tweet: "Seapunk leather jacket with barnacles where the studs used to be."
 In December 2011, Cluster Mag reported on the emergence of seapunk in electronic media and quoted Pictureplane, who described seapunk as "a mostly Internet-based phenomenon birthed out of the Tumblr and Twitter universes as a means to describe a lifestyle aesthetic that is all things oceanic and of the sea."
 Musician Ultrademon is also credited with originating the short-lived movement.
 She released an album titled Seapunk in 2012.

 Musical style

-Miles Raymer of the Chicago Reader described seapunk music as "a style of music that incorporates bits of 90s house, the past 15 years or so of pop and R&B and the latest in southern trap rap—all overlaid with a twinkly, narcotic energy that recalls new-age music and chopped and screwed hip hop mix tapes in roughly equal measure."
-According to The New York Times, seapunk music "constitutes a tiny music subgenre" that contains elements of witch house, chiptune, drum and bass and Southern rap.
+Miles Raymer of the Chicago Reader described seapunk music as "a style of music that incorporates bits of ‘90s house, the past 15 years or so of pop and R&B and the latest in southern trap rap—all overlaid with a twinkly, narcotic energy that recalls new-age music and chopped and screwed hip hop mix tapes in roughly equal measure."
+According to The New York Times, seapunk music "constitutes a tiny music subgenre" that contains elements of witch house, chiptune, drum and bass, jungle music, 90s rave music and Southern rap.
 The New York Times also noted that some seapunk tracks remix songs from R&B acts such as Beyoncé and Aaliyah.
 In January 2012, an article about seapunk music was featured in the Dazed & Confused magazine.
 Katia Ganfield interviewed Lilium Kobayashi (a.k.a.
 Ultrademon) in the article, titled "Seapunk: A new club scene intent on riding sub-bass sound waves into the future".

 Seapunk was said to have developed a Chicago club scene.

-Notable seapunk artists include Azealia Banks, Grimes, Isaiah Toothtaker, Slava, Unicorn Kid.
+Notable seapunk artists include Azealia Banks, Blank Banshee, Grimes, Isaiah Toothtaker, Slava, and Unicorn Kid.

 Fashion imagery

-Seapunks often wear bright green, blue, turquoise, cyan or aquamarine clothing, featuring nautical themes such as mermaids or dolphins, plastic Ray Ban wayfarers, shell jewelry, feathers, tartan overshirts associated with the surfer subculture, baseball caps, tie dye, transparent plastic jackets, and skipper caps.
-Symbols such as yin-yangs, smiley faces and references to the 1990s are also a part of the style.
+Seapunks often wear bright green, blue, turquoise, cyan, or aquamarine clothing; featuring nautical themes such as mermaids or dolphins, plastic Ray Ban wayfarers, shell jewelry, feathers, tartan overshirts associated with the surfer subculture, baseball caps, tie dye, transparent-plastic jackets, and skipper caps.
+Symbols such as yin-yangs, smiley faces, and references to the 1990s are also part of the style.